 - 1. Introduction to other derivative products - 2.
-Refining trading strategies created in previous courses - 3.
-Practicing the strategies on the proprietary software - 4.
-Evaluating the strategies using quantitative and statistical methods
+Refining trading strategies created in previous courses. - 3.
+Practicing the strategies on the proprietary software. - 4.
+Application of the quantitative and statistical methods - 5.
+Introduction to algorithmic trading on the proprietary software

-Recommended Prerequisites: Courses - Finance, Accounting and Valuation + Financial and Derivative Markets + Derivatives Pricing, Trading and Strategies; Excel (intermediate)
+Recommended Prerequisites: Courses - Finance, Accounting and Valuation + Financial Markets and Portfolio Theory + Derivatives Pricing, Trading and Strategies